America's least likely gun owners?

 Video

-The number of hate crimes against minority groups has risen over the past three years, leading some to take up weapons for their own protection.
+A rise in hate crimes against minority groups has lead some to take up weapons for themselves.

-The BBC's Megha Mohan went to California to find out if the the minority gun owner could become the new norm.

 -